cacophony-wj/licentia_black/README.md

 _Licentia SAFE:_ Ignore this section.
 No _Lover's Lab_ downloads are necessary.

-_Licentia BLACK, SLOOT, NEEDS, COMBAT:_ Soon...
+_Licentia BLACK, SLOOT, NEEDS, COMBAT:_ There are very few _Lover's Lab_ downloads for these versions so you will probably not have problems.
+I will create a document for them anyway **SOON**(tm)

 _Licentia DEAD:_ https://github.com/cacophony-wj/licentia_black/blob/main/DEADGUIDE.md